vivekg0126/SSD_Grocery/Readme.md

 We calculated mean IOU for all the ground truth bounding boxes with prior boxes generated via different scaling and aspect ratio values.
 We observed that for lower scale values slightly lower aspect ratios generated better IOUs with ground truth boxes.

-## Hyperparameter Tuning
+## Hyper-parameter Tuning

-We have used following hyper parameters for training the model
+We have used following hyper-parameters for training the model

 * batch size : 32
 * learning rate : 0.001